riley-research/GlycoDiveR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# GlycoDiveR
+# Welcome to GlycoDiveR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of GlycoDiveR is to …
+GlycoDiveR generates graphics from (quantitative) glycoproteomics datasets directly from search engine output files.
+It currently supports FragPipe, Byonic, pGlyco, Perseus, and MSstats output files.
+It converts the data into a generic GlycoDiveR format that incorporates key metadata along with UniProt-derived metadata.
+The GlycoDiveR formatted input is directly compatible with all GlycoDiveR graphics.

 ## Installation